 Salt and pepper to taste

-Extra wedge of lemon, paprika flakes (and if you’d like) croutons to serve
+Extra wedge of lemon (and if you’d like) croutons to serve

-Put the olive oil, lentils, rice, onion, carrot, potato and hot water in a large heavy pan.
+Pour in the olive oil into a large heavy pan.
+Stir in the onion, carrots and potato and saute for 2 minutes, over medium to high heat.
+Add the red lentils, rice and hot water to the pan.
 Bring to boil and skim off any froth.
 Over a medium heat, simmer for about 35 minutes or until the lentils, rice and the vegetables cooked.
 Please stir occasionally to ensure the lentils don’t stick to the bottom of the pan.
+Add a little more water to the pan if the soup appears to be too thick to your liking.

 You can cook this wonderful soup ahead of time and freeze some if you’d like.